-- Scenario: You are experiencing poor performance in the workbench when working with large or complex projects. - Explanation: If you are experiencing poor performance because of frequent project changes, such as adding and removing projects, or using Project → Clean, this is because complete project updates use large amounts of memory due to the size, number, and connections between files. - Solution: Increase your system memory.
+- Scenario: You are experiencing poor performance in the workbench when working with large or complex projects. - Explanation: Performance is reduced because of frequent project changes, such as adding and removing projects, or using Project → Clean.
+Complete project updates use large amounts of memory due to the size, number, and connections between files. - Solution: Increase your system memory.